Madhulika Liddle

-Madhulika Liddle (born 8 January 1973) is an Indian writer best known for her books featuring 17th century Mughal detective Muzaffar Jang.
+Madhulika Liddle (born 8 January 1973) is an Indian writer best known for her books about 17th-century Mughal detective Muzaffar Jang.

-Background and personal life
+Early life and education

 Madhulika was born in the town of Haflong in Assam, India, the younger of the two daughters of Andrew Verity Liddle and his wife Muriel Liddle.
 Andrew Liddle was an officer in the Indian Police Service, which meant that he would be transferred to a new town every two or three years.
 Therefore, the first twelve years of Madhulika's life were spent in various towns across Assam.

 In 1985, Liddle was transferred to New Delhi, and Madhulika finished her schooling in that city.
 She went on to study at the Institute of Hotel Management, Catering and Nutrition (IHMCN) in New Delhi.

+Personal life

+Liddle is married to Tarun Bhandari, and the couple has a daughter, Lara.
+They reside in Noida, India.
+Her sister, Swapna Liddle, is a historian known for her work on the history and urban development of Delhi.

 Career

 Madhulika worked at the India Habitat Centre in Delhi, followed by an advertising agency, and resigned from NIIT in 2008 to write full-time.